I will show you how to make this adorable heartfelt and handmade for Valentines Day geometric heart art!

 Hello there friends, I hope you all have been well.
 I’ve got a fun treat for you today as I join up with Jennifer from Town and Country Living as well as some wonderfully talented friends sharing their projects too!
 It’s all part of a Heartfelt and Handmade hop showcasing some very sweet ideas for Valentine’s Day (which is right around the corner)… As you can see I made this sweet geometric heart art above.

-This project isn’t entirely new, as I shared these geometric shapes before (here), but this time I took it a step further and made it extra special for the “love” holiday ;)… In case you can’t tell, this project is made out of a couple supplies, including inexpensive gold straws!
+This project isn’t entirely new, as I shared these geometric shapes before (here), but this time I took it an extra step further and made it extra special for the “love” holiday ;)… In case you can’t tell, this project is made out of a couple supplies, including inexpensive gold straws!
 It is so easy to make and I love using these shapes as wall art above our daughter’s bed.

 Here is what you will need and the simple process is listed down below!
 Please note, you can get more details on this craft here and I did not include precise measurements for the heart.
 I chose to eyeball this as you could make varying sizes and honestly there is no right or wrong.
 I will disclose, math is not my strong suit, so I apologize if I don’t do the geometric explanations justice, haha.